csc301-winter-2020/team-project-4-harvard-medical-school/deliverables/deliverable-2/iteration-02.review.md

 *  *Why?*
     - Team members found Trello to be too inconvenient and out of the way.
 *  *Why?*
-    - It was easier to assign a task to yourself without updating the Trello, and sending a message on Slack about what feature you planned to work on.
+    - It was easier to assign a task to yourself without updating the Trello, and sending a message on Slack about what feature or functionality you planned to work on.
 *  *Why?*
     - Creating new tasks on Trello seemed unnecessary when everyone could be updated on what others are working on by simply checking Slack, viewing what the git branches of our project, or asking someone directly to ensure you wouldn’t be working on the same feature.
     - As such, Trello seemed to become more of an unnecessary hassle than a convenient organization artifact.